 Best for annual bonuses

-- Welcome Offer: Earn 75,000 Marriott Bonvoy bonus points after you use your new Card to make $3,000 in purchases within the first 3 months.
-Plus, earn up to $200 in Statement Credits for eligible purchases at U.S. Restaurants within the first 6 months of Card Membership.
+- Welcome offer: Earn 75,000 Marriott Bonvoy bonus points after you use your new card to make $3,000 in purchases within the first three months.
+Plus, earn up to $200 in statement credits for eligible purchases at U.S. Restaurants within the first six months of card membership.